Bridges in Lakeland, FLORIDA

 How Do I Care for a Bridge?

+For patients with dental appliances like bridges, optimal dental hygiene is essential.
+Caring for a bridge requires some special attention to keep your bridge in good shape.
 Maintain your regular oral hygiene routine by brushing twice per day and flossing at least once every day.
 Be sure to floss under your bridge to remove food or debris that may have become trapped.
 A specialized cleaning tool called an interdental brush can help you clean the area below the bridge.

 Be sure to avoid tobacco products and dark-colored drinks that may stain the bridge and cause it to look different from your natural tooth color.
 Although bridges are made from strong materials, hard foods can damage them, so avoid foods like nuts and popcorn kernels.
+Good dental care is the best way to prevent gum disease around your abutment teeth, which is vital for the long-term success of your bridge.

 How Long Will a Bridge Last?

 A bridge is a long-lasting solution for a missing tooth.
 With proper dental care, bridges can often last for ten to fifteen years.
-To maintain healthy teeth and gums and keep an eye on your dental bridge, we recommend scheduling visits with Dr. Crosby at least twice per year.
+To maintain healthy teeth and gums and keep an eye on your dental bridge, we recommend scheduling visits with Dr. Brian Crosby at least twice per year.

 To learn more about dental bridges and other options for replacing missing teeth or to schedule your next dental exam in Lakeland, Florida, we welcome you to contact Crosby Dentistry today.
+Our team is here to provide the gentle, professional care you deserve in a friendly environment.
+We believe that everyone should have a smile they are proud to show off.